 For individuals with a chronic pain disorder, such as fibromyalgia, there is also a significant chance that they experience photophobia and light sensitivity.
 One study showed that as many as 70% of fibromyalgia patients displayed photophobic pain responses to light exposure, compared with just 6% of people who were not diagnosed with FM.7 A few hypotheses have emerged as to the link between light sensitivity and fibromyalgia.
 Many FM patients are already likely to have dysfunction in how they process external stimuli such as touch, sound and light—this is a primary cause or trigger of pain and flares.
 In addition, fibromyalgia also has a tendency to be comorbid with other neurological conditions such migraine, which is inherently associated with greater levels of painful sensitivity to light.

-Other causes of photophobia
+Other causes of light sensitivity

 In addition to known conditions that lead to photophobia such as migraine and post-concussion syndrome, there are other potential causes.
-For example, certain medications list photophobia as a side effect; these might include prescription drugs that are designed to treat other conditions such as diabetes (Diabinese), epilepsy (Dilantin), erectile dysfunction (Viagra) or even chemotherapy medications.8 In addition, if there is a previous eye injury or inflammation or a person has recently undergone eye surgery, sensitivity to light can be a frequent side effect.
+For example, certain medications list light sensitivity or photophobia as a side effect; these might include prescription drugs that are designed to treat other conditions such as diabetes (Diabinese), epilepsy (Dilantin), erectile dysfunction (Viagra) or even chemotherapy medications.8 In addition, if there is a previous eye injury or inflammation or a person has recently undergone eye surgery, sensitivity to light can be a frequent side effect.

 There are also behavioral causes that can bring about photophobia, such as avoiding light altogether.
 Just as your eyes can be sensitive after emerging from a darkened movie theater, continually wearing sunglasses indoors or hiding in a dark room (both regular practices for people who already have photophobia) can make light sensitivity a chronic problem over time.
 The opposite is true as well: inappropriate or long-term exposure to bright light can also cause photophobia.
 For example, research has shown that the cumulative effect of bright sunlight can lead to pain for a person with migraine.9 In addition, staring too long at the sun or other artificial light sources can cause damage to the surface and/or retina of the eye—both of which can ultimately make a person sensitive to light.
 And it may or may not be temporary.